tigellus/Markdown/4. Pulmonary Mechanical Ventilation/14. Issues in Nursing Management/Issues in Nursing Management.md

 * Problems with COPD and other patients unable to clear CO2
 * Feeding with high carbohydrate tube feedings or parenteral nutrition increases the CO2 load
 * Use of lipids to replace some of the caloric needs can reduce carbohydrate load

+# Question 1
+Malnourishment may cause:
+[RIGHT] Reduced response to hypoxia and hypercabnia, decreased surfactant production [WRONG] Increased response to hypoxia and hypercabnia, decreased surfactant production [WRONG] Increased response to hypoxia and hypercabnia, increased surfactant production [WRONG] Reduced response to hypoxia and hypercabnia, increased surfactant production